alevchuk/pstm/lnd-e2e-testing/README.md

 # Security

-1. One laptop setup firewall to _NO_ Incoming Connections _before_ connecting to the network
+1. When setting up laptop, make firewall _Drop all_ Incoming Connections _before_ connecting to the network

 ```
 echo ":INPUT DROP